-But flights were SO cheap. £130 return for just Ezra and I at the end of January (I wanted to do a little one-on-one trip before he started school) and the weather was certainly going to be warmer than our home in the UK’s Peak District.
-Surely the entire island hasn’t completely been overrun my mass tourism?
+Flights were SO cheap – £130 return for just Ezra and I at the end of January (I wanted to do a little one-on-one trip before he started school) and the weather was certainly going to be warmer than our home in the UK’s Peak District.
+Surely this entire Spanish Canary island hasn’t completely been overrun my mass tourism?

 Family-run Finca de Arrieta is an enclave of yurts, just outside the sleepy village of Arietta, in the North of Lanzarote.
 The North offers the most panoramic views and unspoilt towns of the island, as well as some beautiful secluded beaches.
 I was genuinely surprised.
 All my preconceived ideas of the island flew out of the window after a couple of road trips around the area.
 There is a wild nature to the barren landscape here, punctuated by the crumbling white-washed buildings of quaint towns and villages, which almost have a Moroccan feel to them.
 It’s really very beautiful, and not a high rise in sight!